Immigration policy of the second Trump administration: Travel ban

 On January 20, 2025, President Donald Trump signed Executive Order 14161 titled "Protecting the United States from Foreign Terrorists and Other National Security and Public Safety Threats".
 The order seeks to protect Americans "from aliens who intend to commit terrorist attacks, threaten [U.S.] national security, espouse hateful ideologies, or otherwise exploit immigration laws for malevolent purposes."
 To achieve this goal, the order calls for enhanced vetting and screening measures for all foreign nationals seeking to enter or already present in the United States since January 20, 2021.
 It directs federal agencies a 60-day period to review, recommend, and implement necessary updates to existing procedures to ensure national security and public safety.

 In doing so, the order also seeks to identify deficiencies in the information needed to assess whether nationals of particular countries pose a security threat, using a standardized risk assessment baseline.
 If a foreign government fails to provide adequate information, or if other risk factors are present, the administration may impose entry restrictions and take steps to remove individuals already in the country.
 The order may reinstate and expand upon earlier directives issued during Trump's first term, commonly referred to as the "travel ban".

-On March 14, 2025, The New York Times reported that the Trump administration released a draft list of 43 countries that could be affected under EO 14161 which would ban citizens of eleven countries from entering the U.S., sharply restrict citizens of ten other countries, and give twenty-two countries sixty days to address concerns from the Department of State.
+On March 14, 2025, The New York Times reported that the Trump administration released a draft list of 43 countries that could be affected under EO 14161, which would completely ban citizens of 11 countries from entering the U.S., sharply restrict citizens of 10 other countries, and give the 22 remaining countries sixty days to address concerns from the Department of State.

 On June 4, 2025, Trump signed Proclamation 10949, restricting citizens of Afghanistan, Myanmar, Chad, the Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan, and Yemen from entering the U.S. The order also partially bans travelers from Burundi, Cuba, Laos, Sierra Leone, Togo, Turkmenistan, and Venezuela; citizens from partially banned countries may only seek temporary work visas.
 It excludes visa holders, permanent residents, dual citizens, and athletes participating in a "major sporting event", including the FIFA World Cup and the Olympic Games.
+In December 2025, all immigration cases up to and including naturalization ceremonies were cancelled for immigrants from those countries who were in the process of applying for citizenship.